tkaczmarzyk/specification-arg-resolver/README.md

 ```
  @Spec(path="creationDate", spec=LessThan.class, config="dd-MM-yyyy")
 ```
+###### Date formats
 If for date-time formats which store also time (`LocalDateTime`, `OffsetDateTime`, `Instant` and `Timestamp`) only the date is provided, then time value will be set to the default value - midnight (UTC time for `OffsetDateTime`).
 For example, let us assume that the above specification with the custom config `config="dd-MM-yyyy"` corresponds to the `LocalDateTime` field in a database.
 Each argument provided to the specification will be converted to the date with the default time (e.g. `14-12-2022` -> `14-12-2022 00:00`)

+The formats of the date (datetime) in the database and corresponding Java object should be compatible.
+Also pay attention to the default format for specific date types (if they store date, time or date and time).
+Inconsistencies in the date formats may lead to confusing or empty results.
+For example, the database date object stored in format `yyyy-MM-dd'T'HH:mm:ss.SSS'Z'` and mapped to `Date` Java object cannot be filtered by time until custom config is specified (default config refers only to date `yyyy-MM-dd`).
+It can be achieved by specifying custom format using `config` property of `@Spec` (e.g. `config="yyyy-MM-dd'T'HH:mm:ss.SSS'Z'"`).

 In case of missing converter, [fallback mechanism](#custom-converters) will be used if one has been configured otherwise `ClassCastException` will be thrown.